Type above and press Enter to search. Press Esc to cancel.

 After you’ve uploaded 9 shoppable posts, a shop tab will appear on your profile.
 This will allow customers to immediately identify which posts they can shop from.

-Facebook Shops are a brand new feature that builds upon the principles Facebook was already exploring with tools like Instagram’s shoppable posts feature.
+Facebook now features Facebook Shops that builds upon the principles Facebook was already exploring with tools like Instagram’s shoppable posts feature.
 It allows you to set up a full storefront that customers can browse without needing to leave their app.

 Once you’ve set up your Facebook Shop, customers will be able to access it from either your Facebook page or Instagram profile.
-Customers will be able to save products they’re interested in from your Shop and, if you’re located in the United States, make purchases without leaving the app—which means a truly frictionless experience for your customer, potentially encouraging more sales.
+Customers will be able to save products they’re interested in from your Shop and make purchases without leaving the app—which means a truly frictionless experience for your customer, potentially encouraging more sales.

 SocialRank

-While SocialRank won’t aid you in social commerce directly, it will help you create sales opportunities via social.
+While SocialRank won’t aid you in social commerce directly, it will help you create sales opportunities via social media.

 Capture customer attention through giveaways > enable shoppable posts > share positive reviews as social proof.